imogenkinsman/topcoder/README.md

 Solutions and tests for select Topcoder problems, written in Ruby.

 Problem statements are the property of Topcoder, Inc. and therefore not restated here.

+(note: code isn't as DRY or clean as it could be - these are being completed quickly)